-House of Hope is a residential program for men dealing with substance abuse.
-It is a voluntary program for those who truly desire to forsake their former lifestyles.
-House of Hope serves to introduce the drug user into a total drug free lifestyle.
+House of Hope provides a nonprofit, 12-month, faith-based, residential program for men dealing with addiction.
+It is a voluntary program for those who truly desire to be healed.

 House of Hope utilizes a three-phase program: